 Donald Trump is America’s Fault

-While much has been said and written about how and why Donald Trump, a man for whom complex thought is as much a foreign concept as calculus is for goldfish, should garner enough support and admiration from millions of supporters and devotees to win the Republican nomination, the answer may rest on three uniquely American features, making the fault for Trump’s candidacy a product of our own collective failing.
+While much has been said and written about how and why Donald Trump should garner enough support and admiration from millions of supporters and devotees to win the Republican nomination and thereafter the presidency, the answer may rest on three uniquely American features, making the fault for Trump’s successful candidacy a product of our own collective failing.

-Redistricting is an essential component of our political system.
 Recall that each state, regardless of size, receives two senators, but representation within the House of Representatives is determined by its population.
 Today there are 435 congressional districts that must be allocated to the states based upon their respective populations, and with each new census, certain districts are redrawn to reflect population changes.
-Redistricting is therefore a product of having to distribute those House seats such that states with a greater population garner more representation.
+Redistricting is therefore a result of having to distribute those House seats such that states with a greater population garner more representation.
 Because really, who gives a shit about Rhode Island, anyway?
 It’s not even an island.
 It’s the state equivalent of Cedric the Entertainer, who by my count has yet to entertain a single person.

 But because we’ve so wisely handed the responsibility for drawing up those districts’ boundaries to the sometimes sociopathic politicians who should be their subjects and not their architects, it should come as no surprise that these same politicians tend to favor district boundaries that preserve their party’s interests and ensure its continued dominion over constituents.
 And although politicians would probably prefer that this not be described as their party’s “dominion” over constituents, the evidence indicates that this is an entirely apt description such that the only better one would involve the constituents’ relationship to a barrel and some unfortunate bending.